davidhoness/sstv_decoder/README.md

     ![image](qsstv_decode.png)

     - Observe the decoding in QSSTV.
-Notice the FFT and waterflall display activity on the right of the screen.
+Notice the FFT and waterfall display activity on the right of the screen.
     - Other SSTV test recordings can be found online such as: https://soundcloud.com/spacecomms/pd120-sstv-test-recording

 ## Note regarding Doppler shift